 - Real-Time: In order for ROS 2 to enter industrial applications, deterministic behaviors are a must.
 After a series of open publications on how to achieve real-time responses with ROS 2 in embedded devices, Acutronic Robotics will create a Real-Time Quality Assurance farm that will benchmark ROS 2 communications in best-of-class OEM vendors for robotic applications including relevant players like Xilinx, worldwide leader in Real-Time solutions delivering the highest levels of safety and reliability.

-- Motion planning: To boost the capabilities of its modular ROS 2 native robot, MARA, Acutronic Robotics will contribute to the ROS 2 community by porting the MoveIt! motion planning framework.
+- Motion planning: To boost the capabilities of its modular ROS 2 native robot, MARA robotic arm, Acutronic Robotics will contribute to the ROS 2 community by porting the MoveIt! motion planning framework to Moveit2.

-Other members of the committee, representing organizations that are contributing to the development of ROS 2, are Microsoft, Intel, Arm, LG or Bosch among others.
+Other members of the ROS 2 Steering Committee, representing organizations that are contributing to the development of ROS 2, are Microsoft, Intel, Arm, LG or Bosch among others.

 Since the beginning of ROS, the project has been overseen and prioritized primarily by one organization - first Willow Garage and now Open Robotics-.
 Although this approach worked -as evidenced by the widespread adoption of ROS around the world- with ROS 2, things are meant to be done even faster and more effectively.